 And even the big window has more light now and I can see more of our yard to check up on BreeBree and James Mason when they're in the pen playing.
 (That green pile on the ground was just one of the huge piles of holly branches that has now been taken to our neighbor's burn pile.)

-I'm perfectly happy with the additional light now in my kitchen, so happy that I went around snapping pictures as RH was snipping away outside.
+I was so happy with the additional light in my kitchen that I went around snapping pictures as RH was snipping away outside.

 That's my pink, green and blue blouse reflected below in the silver tray behind my cooking spirits.
-Okay, I lied about it being a blouse, I still had my gown and robe on.
-But not a lie about the liquor being used only for cooking--RH enjoys his glass of wine before supper or a cold beer after cutting the grass but honestly, all of that there is what I use in recipes.
+Okay, I admit it's not a blouse, I still had my gown and robe on.
+Am I the only one who photographs around the house not dressed properly for the day?

 And then the sun came out for a peek and I went nuts snapping photos of it shining on things in my kitchen that weren't used to seeing it.